Bruce Berman Bruce Berman

 About Bruce Berman

-Bruce Berman has been a professional photographer for almost four decades.
-He has always worked in what some have called, “The Concerned Photographer,” style of photography.
+Bruce Berman has been a professional photographer for over four decades.
+He works in what some have called, “The Concerned Photographer,” style of photography, but brings a poets vibe to his images.
 His initial documentary projects were in Chicago where he photographed Appalachian migrants to the big city, Black Panthers during the tumultuous 1960’s and the gritty street life of Chicago in its Rust Belt years.

-His main work for the past twenty six years, however, has concentrated on the United States/Mexico border, particularly the narrow stretch of land that encompasses El Paso, Texas and Juarez, Mexico.
+His main work for the past forty years has concentrated on the United States/Mexico border, particularly the narrow stretch of land that encompasses El Paso, Texas and Juarez, Mexico.
+He also “plows” the southern New Mexico landscape, its people and the vast mysterious lands of West Texas.

 After coming back from one of his earliest forays on Alameda Street on El Paso’ south side, in 1980, Berman wrote in his journal, “…I have seen a new world.
 It is both physical fact and mythical idea.
 It is a place with a line drawn through it and on each side of that line there are metaphoric mirrors that are reflecting back at each other, perhaps distorting each other, perhaps magnifying each other.
 It is the US/Mexican border.
 I will make my stand here.
 I will try to ‘give face,’ to this place so others can know it, perhaps, even, so those who live in it will know it more deeply.”